-Gokusaishiki Ume Niou Komachi Ezu, which is in the Noh room, is modern art, and its artists depict a Ono-no Komachi life with four compositions: the birth painting, the feast painting, the traditional painting and the dream painting.
-It has a little bit of playfulness, so if we look closely, we can see the painting together of Cleoptra, Yang Kuei Fei and Ono-no Komachi, whom we Japanese say were the three most beautiful women in the world.
+Gokusaishiki Ume Niou Komachi Ezu, which is in the Noh room, is modern art, and its artists depict an Ono-no Komachi life with four compositions: the birth painting, the feast painting, the traditional painting, and the dream painting.
+It has a little bit of playfulness, so if we look closely, we can see the painting together of Cleopatra, Yang Kuei Fei, and Ono-no Komachi, whom we Japanese say were the three most beautiful women in the world.
 There is also a person with a mobile phone in the crowd of people in the painting.

 Taking photos in Omote Shoin (main drawing room) and Oku Shoin (inner drawing room) was prohibited.
 These rooms had golden sliding screens which were painted in the Edo period.

 We had lunch at a French restaurant, Sous le cerisier.
-There are several restaurants which look delicious around Daigo-ji Temple, so you will have enough to eat.
+There are several restaurants that look delicious around Daigo-ji Temple, so you will have enough to eat.

 After that, we hiked to Kami-Daigo.
 As the trail was stone steps, it was easy to walk.
 Kami-Daigo was the very place where Daigoji-temple began, and the buildings are designated as national treasures or important cultural monuments.
 The treasures such as Buddha statues, which were in the buildings, were preserved and exhibited in Reiho-kan Museum in Kami-Daigo.